Tigers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Aaron Judge and the New York Yankees take the field against Kerry Carpenter and the Detroit Tigers on Thursday at 1:10 PM ET, in the final of a four-game series at Comerica Park.
+Spencer Torkelson will lead the Detroit Tigers into a matchup with Gleyber Torres and the New York Yankees on Tuesday at 7:05 PM ET, in the first game of a three-game series at Yankee Stadium.

-The favored Yankees have -125 moneyline odds against the underdog Tigers, who are listed at +105.
-The over/under is 8.5 runs for this contest (with -110 odds on the over and -110 odds on the under).
+Oddsmakers list the Yankees as -250 moneyline favorites, while giving the underdog Tigers +200 moneyline odds.
+The over/under is 8 runs for this game (with -120 odds to go over and +100 odds on the under).

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.